-Bellingham NW Wine Festival
+Bellingham NW Wine Competition

 The 2020 Bellingham Northwest Wine Festival, originally scheduled for Saturday, July 25, has been cancelled due to COVID-19 restrictions and out of concern for the safety and health of all wineries, guests, and volunteers who would be involved in the event.

 The good news is that the judged competition portion of the Festival will proceed as scheduled.
 Wineries have until July 3 to submit their wines for judging.
 All medal-winning wines will be announced on July 25.

 For complete information, please visit our web site at:

 The 2019 Bellingham Northwest Wine Festival turned out to be the biggest and best event in the Festival’s four-year history.